 Bernese Mountain Dogs have a life expectancy of 7 to 10 years, but unfortunately, they’re prone to a number of health concerns.
 It’s good to know what these health issues are, so you can help your Berner live a longer, healthier life.
 Some of these health issues are genetic and can be avoided if the parent dogs are tested early.
 To ensure you get a healthy puppy, find a reputable breeder who carefully screens for health issues.
 Be sure to get a copy of the test results of the parents for any litter you’re considering.
 If you’re adopting your pup, make sure you get a copy of the vet’s wellness exam.

 - Cancer: As with many dogs, cancer can be an issue for Berners.
-One of the more common forms of cancer this breed may encounter is malignant histiocytosis, which affects the immune system and is aggressive.
+For instance, Histiocytic sarcoma occurs with higher frequency in Bernese Mountain Dogs.
+This condition, which affects the cells of the immune system, is aggressive.
 Watch your Berner for signs of lethargy, loss of appetite or weight loss, and contact your veterinarian if you see anything unusual.
 At this time, this inherited cancer has no treatment options.

 - Degenerative Myelopathy: This is a neurological disease that affects the spinal cord, which slowly weakens, then paralyzes the back legs.
 There is no effective treatment at this time, but keeping your pup at a healthy weight and as active as long as possible may help slow the progress of the disease.
 Physical therapy can also help but won’t prevent it.
 If you notice anything unusual with your Berner, like lameness, visit your veterinarian.

-- Joint and Orthopedic Issues: As with many large breeds, Berners can experience hip and elbow dysplasia, along with other orthopedic issues.
-While dysplasia can’t be prevented, your veterinarian will recommend you keep your pup at a healthy weight and restrict some exercise to help keep it from affecting your dog’s quality of life.
+- Joint and Orthopedic Issues: As with many large breeds, Berners can develop hip and elbow dysplasia, along with other orthopedic issues.
+While dysplasia can’t be completely prevented, your veterinarian may recommend weight management, joint supplements, special diets, pain medications, physical therapy or even surgery to manage these conditions.

 - Eye Issues: Berners can develop eye issues ranging from cataracts and progressive retinal atrophy (PRA) to entropion and ectropion.
 Both cataracts and PRA cause blindness but aren’t painful.
 Depending on your dog’s age and the severity of the cataracts, they can be removed through surgery.
 At this time, there is no treatment for PRA.
-Entropion and ectropion affect the way the eyelids roll in or out.
-Ectropion (the droopy-eyed look Basset Hounds are famous for) is when the eyelids roll out and can trap debris, irritating the eye; it can be treated with eye drops.
-Entropion is when the eyelid rolls in.
-The dog’s hair on the eyelid rubs against the eye, causing pain, corneal ulcers or perforations.
-This can be corrected through surgery.
+Entropion and ectropion affect the way the eyelids roll in or out, and may be treated with medications or surgery.

 Bernese Mountain Dog History